XTRABYTES/XTRABYTES/README.md

 ### More Information

 At this time the vast majority of the code is closed source and under patent review.
-This repository is by no means representative of the full Xtrabytes software.
+This repository is by no means representative of the full Xtrabytes tech.
+Acquisition of patents and relevant software protections are currently being put in place.

 Currently the Xtrabytes frontend development is non-proprietary and can be actively viewed at https://github.com/borzalom/xcite